RavenousLegs

 Walking on the ridge on Auden's Col Trek

-After crossing the frozen lake we got beautiful views of Gangotri peaks from our campsite.
+After crossing the frozen lake, we were rewarded with breathtaking views of the Gangotri peaks from our campsite.

 Day5: Gangotri BC (4500m/14760 ft) to Auden's Col BC (4720m/15480 ft) - 5 km / 1 hr

-The ascend was easy as our bodies had acclimatized well by now.
-There was a fresh avalanche observed near the Auden's Col base camp, so we decided to camp a little lower at 4650m.
-That meant we had to start for Auden's Col pass earlier than planned.
+The ascent was effortless as our bodies had well-acclimated by now.
+However, we noticed a fresh avalanche near the Auden’s Col base camp.
+Consequently, we decided to camp slightly lower at 4650 meters, which necessitated an earlier departure for Auden’s Col pass.

 Avalanche near Auden's Col